Chrismarsh/mesher/examples/README.md

 ![](images/lloyd.png)

 ## flat_stream
-A stream network with the flat DEM has been constrained to, showing the greater number of triangles near the stream.
+The flat DEM has been constrained to a stream network input as a shape file.
+This shows the greater number of triangles near the stream.
 Simplified stream networks produce fewer triangles along the river constraint.

 ![](images/flat_stream.png)

 ## stream_dem
-A stream network with the Granger subset DEM.
+Same as above, but including the the Granger subset DEM.
 ![](images/stream_dem.png)

 ## granger\_low\_veg\_weight